How we're making a difference - Stats & Stories

 There is no formal waste management system in Uganda, and therefore plastic waste is often sent to landfill or burnt illegally.

-Poverty is also widespread, especially amongst the young and vulnerable groups.
+Poverty is also widespread, especially amongst young people and vulnerable groups.

-of plastic is disposed of everyday.
+of plastic is disposed of every day in Uganda.
 90% of this goes to landfill or is burnt illegally

 of those who have a disability live in poverty, because they are seen as 'unemployable'.

 We're working to change this.
 We're extremely proud of our impact so far...